GoogleCloudPlatform/community/tutorials/cloud-functions-async/index.md

 an [HTTP trigger](https://cloud.google.com/functions/docs/calling/http).

 ### Asynchronous work queue

 ![work-queue](https://storage.googleapis.com/gcp-community/tutorials/cloud-functions-async/work-queue.png)

 The caller does not need to wait for the work to be done, and does not need to follow up on the completion status.

-There are a couple ways this can be solved on Google Cloud Platform in a serverless way.
-You can use Cloud Pub/Sub patterns for [long-running tasks](https://cloud.google.com/solutions/using-cloud-pub-sub-long-running-tasks) or you can use a dedicated service with [Cloud Tasks](https://cloud.google.com/tasks/).
+There are a couple ways this can be solved on Google Cloud in a serverless way.
+You can use Pub/Sub patterns for [long-running tasks](https://cloud.google.com/solutions/using-cloud-pub-sub-long-running-tasks) or you can use a dedicated service with [Cloud Tasks](https://cloud.google.com/tasks/).

 ### Asynchronous stateful jobs

 ![](https://storage.googleapis.com/gcp-community/tutorials/cloud-functions-async/stateful-job.png)

 The caller does not need to wait for the work to be done, but it does need the ability to inquire about the completion